th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/_index.md

     icon: mdi-account
 ---

-This section provides detailed instructions on how to install and configure th2 as full-capability Kubernetes cluster.
+This section provides detailed instructions on how to install and configure th2 as a full-capability Kubernetes cluster.

 <!--more-->